Guardians of the Universe: The New 52

 The Guardians then wake up imprisoned on the planet Maltus by Volthoom, who restores Ganthet's emotions.
 It is revealed that when Krona tried to observe the beginnings of the universe, his experiment allowed a vessel to emerge on Oa where inside was a figure in a spacesuit with a bright lantern battery.
 Calling himself Volthoom, this being had traveled across time and space and it was him who apparently tutored the Maltusians about the power of the Emotional Spectrum and at some point was given the name of The First Lantern.
 However, during one of Krona's experiments involving the Great Heart, he witnessed the creation of The First Ring, which he attempted to claim for himself, only to be infused with the combined emotional awareness of the Maltusians themselves.
 He was deemed dangerous and unstable by the nascent Guardians of the Universe who were threatened by his great power.
 Thus, it was ultimately decided to imprison him within The Chamber of Shadows, a lantern shaped construct built near a black hole, where he was trapped inside for untold millennia.
 A number of Oans remained behind to ensure that The First Lantern was kept imprisoned and became known as The Hidden Ones, while those that remained embarked on their mission of policing the universe with the Manhunters.
 The First Lantern's custodians and wardens vowed that he would never be released, due to the dangers he posed.
 According to Krona, the Guardians were responsible for betraying the First Lantern.
 His only legacy on Oa was within The Foundry in the area that stored the Power Gauntlet, where an inscription mentions The First Lantern.
-Volthoom intends to feed off the other Lanterns' emotions in order to fuel his own emotional powers.
+Volthoom intends to feed off the other Lanterns' emotions to fuel his own emotional powers.
 When Volthoom is slain by Nekron, while Hal Jordan is now a member of the Green Lantern Corps, the Guardians are freed, but are then executed by Sinestro for the destruction of Korugar, although he spared one Guardian to Atrocitus.
 Sinestro spares Ganthet and reunites him with Sayd, but exiles them from Oa.
 The Malthusians who guarded Volthoom become the new "Templar Guardians".
 Because they are so out of touch with the current state of the universe, the Templar Guardians appoint Hal as a temporary leader of the Corps while they set out on a voyage of learning.